Mobile menu icon

 • Who can nominate: Current University staff members

-The Best Outstanding Output award recognises research outputs of the highest quality and acknowledges the continuing importance of high-quality research to the University.
+The Best Outstanding Output award recognises research publications of the highest quality and acknowledges the continuing importance of high-quality research to the University.

 Nomination information